 If one of you or both of you earn up to £49,999 each, then you will be unaffected – you’ll still receive your full amount of child benefit.

 If you or your partner earn more than £60,000, you will lose your child benefit.
 You should still apply for child benefit, which you’ll still receive, but you’ll just have to pay back the equivalent amount as a ‘charge’ in your tax returns – so the two amounts will cancel each other out.
 You will be required to submit a tax return and make the payment via the self-assessment tax return process.
-HMRC will automatically send you a tax return for completion and payments for 2012/13 will be due by 31 January 2014.
+HMRC will automatically send you a tax return for completion and payments.

 If either you or your partner are earning over £60,000 you can choose not to receive child benefit to simplify the process, but this is not recommended because it could impact your National Insurance credits and your future entitlement to State Pension.